davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # Blank Slate

-Now let's assume that for some reason I thought that it was a great idea to implement a Dynamic Proxy for any method call starting with "display" for a new class called `MyNewClass`.
+Now let's assume that for some reason, I thought that it was a great idea to implement a Dynamic Proxy for any method call starting with "display" for a new class called `MyNewClass`.
 My goal is to return just the object ID.
 So I create `MyNewClass` as follows:

 {% highlight ruby linenos %}
 class MyNewClass